stupid-2020/spring-boot-with-jwt/README.md

     }
 ```

-The httpOnly means that the cookie can not be read using JavaScript but can still be sent back to the server in HTTP requests.
-General cookie can be read by JavaScript (say, `document.cookie`).
-That means the application is vulnerable to Cross-site scripting (XSS).
+The client side (Browser) does **_NOT_** need to handle the JWT nor sent the `Authorization` header.
+In fact, the client side need to The httpOnly means that the cookie can **_NOT_** be read using JavaScript but can still be sent back to the server in HTTP requests.
+General cookie can be read by JavaScript (say, `document.cookie`) and is vulnerable to XSS attack.

 ## Token Lifetime
 Using `httpOnly` is not completely bulletproof.
 A long-lived JWT is definitely a bad idea.
-In addition, you have to secure your application to against both XSS and CSRF:
+The better way is to protect your application against both XSS and CSRF:

 1. [Cross-Site Request Forgery Prevention Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html)
 2. [Cross Site Scripting Prevention Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Cross_Site_Scripting_Prevention_Cheat_Sheet.html)
 3. [JWT Security Best Practices](https://curity.io/resources/learn/jwt-best-practices/)

+## Something Missed
+1. Spring Data JPA + MySQL is used but will not be discussed here
+2. Refresh Token will **_NOT_** be implemented here

 <br />

 # References